Metformin

 Usage Advice

-Take Metformin by mouth as directed by your doctor, usually one to three times a day with meals.
-Drink plenty of fluids while you are taking this medication unless your doctor will direct you not to.
+2. Follow your doctor’s instructions – Take Metformin as prescribed, usually 1–3 times a day with meals.
+Drink plenty of fluids unless your doctor advises otherwise.

 How long do I take Metformin for?

-You usually take Metformin for life to treat diabetes.
-However, you might need to switch to another medicine if you get other conditions like kidney failure or if Metformin causes side effects.
-Don't stop taking Metformin without talking to your doctor, as this can make your blood sugar levels spike and worsen your diabetes.
+Metformin is usually taken for life to manage diabetes.
+However, if you develop conditions like kidney problems or experience side effects, your doctor may switch you to another medicine.
+Never stop taking Metformin without consulting your doctor, as this can cause blood sugar spikes and worsen your diabetes.

 Dosage